Here Come The AI Teaching Bots

 Also a blogger and thought leader online, too, Chris is a great follow.
 Be sure to check out his profiles and chat with him.

-Game based learning (GBL) offers proven benefits for student engagement and academic performance.
+Game-based learning (GBL) resources offer proven benefits for student engagement and academic performance.
 But convincing some educators to include GBL resources in their curriculum can sometimes feel like a clash of the titans—the teen kind, not the ones who dared to defy the Olympian gods.

 (more…)